jokarz/react-json-form-builder-boilerplate/README.md

 ### Structure

 When the fields are created based on the the edits to ```outline.json``` the inputs entered are stored as follows:

-When the fields are created based on the the edits to ```outline.json``` the inputs entered are stored as follows:
 ```
 // Global State > Input >
 {